krisztinanmth/React-Redux/README.md

 ### translate
-  a simple and straightforward app, which shows a language selector at the top of the screen ... any time the user clicks on a flag, a form is rendered in chosen language underneath
+  a simple and straightforward app, which shows a language selector at the top of the screen ... any time the user clicks on a flag, a form is rendered in chosen language underneath<br />
     ⚽️ **aim of project:**<br />
       * learn how to use context system with React<br />